Ochlology

 price range produces a wide box.
 But if the price

-fluctuates greatly on fewer trades, that yields a narrow box.
+fluctuates greatly on few trades, thatshows up as a tall, narrow box.
+These skinny boxes characterize

 a